zarzarbinks0702/VBA-Stock-Market-Analysis/README.md

   Yearly change rounds to 2 decimal places.
   Yearly change value is highlighted green for positive changes and red for negative changes.
   Percent change rounds to 2 decimals and has the percent symbol behind it.

+Additionally, running the code once on one sheet will run the code through all sheets at the same time.